jterrats/profiler/README.md

 ```
 USAGE
-  $ sf profiler compare --target-org <value> [--json] [-n <value>] [--api-version <value>]
+  $ sf profiler compare -o <value> [--json] [--flags-dir <value>] [-n <value>] [--api-version <value>]

 FLAGS
-  --target-org=<value>     (required) The target org to compare profiles against.
   -n, --name=<value>         The name of the profile to compare.
+  -o, --target-org=<value>   (required) The target org to compare profiles against.
       --api-version=<value>  Override the API version used for metadata operations.

 GLOBAL FLAGS
+  --flags-dir=<value>  Import flag values from a directory.
   --json               Format output as json.

 DESCRIPTION
+  Compare local Profile metadata with the version in Salesforce org.

-  The profiler compare command compares a local profile file with its version in the target org,
+  The profiler compare command compares a local profile file with its version in the target org, showing the differences
-  showing the differences line by line.
-This is useful for identifying what has changed between
+  line by line.
+This is useful for identifying what has changed between your local version and the org version before
-  your local version and the org version before committing or deploying changes.
+  committing or deploying changes.

 EXAMPLES
   Compare a specific profile: